 Reassembly will take place after the painting process is over.
 Every piece and part will be restored to its original location.
 The wirings, airbag components, hoses, and other effects will be put back in place if they were removed.
 This is a painstaking process as the repairmen have to ensure that every bit is back in its proper location.
 Miss one screw and it can jeopardize the driving safety of the vehicle.
-This is another reason why you don’t want to trust the cheapest quote from a Seattle or Bellevue auto body shop.
+This is another reason why you don’t want to trust the cheapest quote from just any Seattle area auto body shop.
 Remember the saying: pay peanuts, get monkeys.

 An initial inspection will be done after the reassembly.
-Usually, the Seattle or Bellevue auto body repair shop will conduct a test drive within its facility to ensure that everything is functioning properly.
+It is also common that a Seattle auto body repair shop will conduct a test drive within its facility to ensure that everything is functioning properly.
 They will check if the doors are installed properly or if there are wires that have to be adjusted.

 Detailing and Cleaning

 After the dirty work, your car will be washed and the interior will be cleaned to remove any debris and metal dust.
 The paint will be re-polished for better shine and all other surfaces will be scrubbed to ensure a spotless finish.
 All the light components will also undergo further checking as needed.

 This is also the point where the auto body repair center looks for minor glitches.
 Every tiny detail will be checked and fine-tuned to achieve showroom quality.